mobimeo/s3-config/Readme.md

 # s3-config

+Welcome to s3-config!

+This is not an official Reach-Now product.

 ## requirements

 The project used `go mod` as package mgmt util, so a recent Go toolchain is required (1.12+).